gumartinslopes/College/2ndSemester/AlgorithimsAndDataStructuresII/U08-BalancedBinaryTrees/README.md

-# Unity 08 - Balanced Binary Trees 🌲
+# Unit 08 - Balanced Binary Trees 🌲

 Here you will find stuff about the implementations of balanced binary trees.
 </br>
 </br>

-Implementations
+*Implementations on this unit*
 - [ ] Avl Tree
 - [ ] Red Black tree